xtiansimon/gig_freelancer_for_wp/README.md

-# gig_freelancer_for_wp
+README gig_freelancer_for_wp
-These are instructions for creating a git repo of your personal blog so you can hire a gig freelancer to pull out a thorn.

 # WordPress_setup_for_freelancer

----
-Set up a WordPress website on shared hosting for working with gig freelancer.
-Follow changes to your website with git.
+These are instructions for setting up your personal WordPress blog, so you can hire a gig freelancer to pull out a thorn.

+These instructions assume your personal blog is on a low-cost Shared Hosting server.
+For these instructions you will require privledged access to your remote server:
+    - SSH/Bash access to your shared server, noted below as `$`
+    - cPanel, noted below as `cPanel`
+    - WordPress-Admin, noted below as `WP`

 This assumes that if your live WordPress directory on your remote server looked like this:
     + /home/mydomain/public_html/
         + fooproject/
             - dev.fooproject/
             - live.fooproject/

 Then your WordPress directory will look something like this when finished:
     + /home/mydomain/public_html/
         + fooproject/
             - dev.fooproject/
             - freelancer.fooproject/
             - git.fooproject/
             - live.fooproject/

-For these instructions you will require privledged access to your remote server:
-    - SSH/Bash access to your shared server, noted below as `$`
-    - cPanel, noted below as `cPanel`
-    - WordPress-Admin, noted below as `WP`

 1.)
 Create central repository
 1.1) Create bare git central repo: